 Choose environmentally conscious wedding suppliers

 Another way that you could also look to be more environmentally friendly is by carefully choosing your wedding service providers.
 Opting for more green businesses can help to minimise your overall wedding footprint.
 You need to take lots of other things into consideration of course, such as their credibility, experience, ability to understand your vision etc, but you can always ask the question.
 Can we switch that plastic packaging for paper?
 Is it possible to complete our booking online rather than having to print all this paperwork?
-Remember, little changes all add up.
+Remember, little changes all add up and doing something is better than doing nothing.
 As always, shopping locally and supporting local business where you can is also great.

 If I can leave you with one final thought, it is this.
 It’s better to something than to do nothing.
 If you can implement any small change it is a step in the right direction.